How do Swiss junior physicians experience and

 cope with moral distress?

 A new study led by Prof. Sofia Zambrano will seek answers to this question.
-The study was one of four applications recently selected for funding by the Swiss Academy of Medical Sciences through the KZS Fund.
+The study was one of four applications selected for funding by the Swiss Academy of Medical Sciences through the KZS Fund in 2022.
 This mixed-methods, Swiss-wide study will be conducted in partnership with Prof. Sven Streit from BIHAM, and in collaboration with Dr. Insa Koné (University of Basel), Dr. Christine Roten (Inselspital), and Dr. Martin Perrig (Inselspital).

 Study aims: The study will explore the extent to which Swiss junior physicians experience moral distress, the sources of moral distress, and the impact of moral distress in their personal and professional lives.
 The study also aims to identify potential solutions that can be implemented to improve junior physicians’ moral strength, resilience, ethical competence, and their wellbeing at an individual but also at a systemic level.